lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-16-what-are-design-patterns--observer.md

 ---
 title: "Observer Pattern"
-draft: false
+date: 2024-07-16
+categories:
+    - Design Patterns
+tags:
+    - design patterns
+    - behavioral patterns
+    - observer
+    - events
-bookHidden: true
+bookHidden: false
 ---

-# Observer Pattern
+Any time you subscribe to something — a newsletter, a Twitch stream, a weather app — you’re living in the world of the **Observer** pattern.

-The **Observer** pattern is a behavioral design pattern that defines a one-to-many relationship between objects so that when one object’s state changes, all dependent objects are notified and updated automatically.
-This pattern is commonly used in event-driven programming, GUIs, and distributed event-handling systems.
+Observer is a behavioral design pattern that defines a one‑to‑many relationship between objects so that when one object’s state changes, all dependent objects are notified automatically.
+It’s the backbone of event systems, GUIs, and many reactive APIs.

 ## Intent

-**The main intent of the Observer pattern is to establish a relationship between objects where changes to one object (the subject) automatically propagate to all its dependents (observers).** This pattern allows for a flexible, decoupled design where the subject and its observers can vary independently.
+Establish a clean relationship where changes to one object (the **subject**) automatically propagate to many **observers** — without the subject hard‑coding who those observers are.
+Everyone interested gets notified; no one is tightly coupled.

 ## Problem and Solution

 ### Problem

-Suppose you’re developing a weather station system that gathers weather data and displays it across multiple devices (e.g., phones, tablets, TVs).
-Without a way to automatically propagate updates to all devices, each device would need to constantly poll for changes, resulting in inefficient and tightly coupled code.
+Suppose you’re building a weather station system that gathers data and shows it on phones, tablets, TVs, maybe even a wall display.
+Without a proper mechanism, each device would have to constantly poll the station for updates, or the station would need hard‑coded references to every device.

+Both approaches are ugly: either you burn CPU on polling, or you create tight coupling and brittle dependencies.

 ### Solution

-The Observer pattern solves this problem by having the `WeatherStation` act as the subject and each device as an observer.
-Whenever the weather station updates, it notifies all registered devices (observers) of the change.
-This approach decouples the subject from its observers, making it easy to add or remove observers and ensuring efficient propagation of updates.
+With Observer, the `WeatherStation` acts as the subject and each device becomes an observer.
+Devices subscribe once; when the station updates, it simply notifies all registered observers.
+You can add or remove observers at runtime without changing the station’s code.

 ## Structure